 When a product failed to protect its user in this test, the chances are the attack used an exploit.
-Most products handled web downloads quite effectively.
-Targeted attacks caused the most problems but one product (Microsoft's) struggled with the latest exploit kits out on the web.
+Most products handled web downloads very effectively.
+Targeted attacks caused some problems but one product (Microsoft's) really struggled with the latest exploit kits out on the web.